Skip to Main Content

 Publications: The Christian Courier

 Core Beliefs: Each church is an independent body.
-No instrumental music in worship.
-Missionaries are supported by a local congregation and not by a multi-congregational structure.
+There is no instrumental music in worship, missionaries are supported by a local congregation and not by a multi-congregational structure.
 The Churches of Christ follow only those practices mentioned in the New Testament.
-Not really a denomination as there is no organizational structure, but a group of churches commitment to the restoration of New Testament Christianity.
+Not classed exactly as a denomination as there is no organizational structure, but a group of churches commitment to the restoration of New Testament Christianity.
+The Churches of Christ is the largest "denomination" in the Restorationist protestant designation.